-- Organizations and/or local governments may only have three (3) open projects at any time. - Organizations submitting more than one project must specify the application's priority relative to each other: first, second, and third. - Open projects from a previous TRCC cycle count toward the maximum of three (3) open projects. - The total number of projects will be based on how many open projects an applicant has on the last day of the application window for the upcoming budget year. - A project is considered open until the final TRCC Status Report is submitted and accepted. - Projects from Redevelopment Agencies (RDA), Arts Councils, Lessees, and other municipality-affiliated organizations count toward the total number of projects for their respective municipalities.
-RDA projects require a letter of support from the Mayor and Council of the municipality where the proposed project is located. - The project's start date must be after the last day of the application window for the year in which the application was submitted.
-Projects are not eligible if the project has already begun before the application process. - Applicants must certify that the projects identified in their applications will be completed within 24 months of the execution date of the project contract.
-All contracts must be executed by June 15th of the first project year unless an extension is granted by the contract administrator for the Community Services Department. - A project is considered completed when all invoices from vendors and contractors have been received and the final TRCC Status Report is submitted and accepted. - If a project is expected to take longer than 24 months, applicants must state that in the application. - If an applicant is not able to complete a project within 24 months of the designated and approved time frame, the applicant must notify and request an extension from the TRCC advisory board.
-An updated contract is required before the existing project contract expires. - The following expenses do not qualify for TRCC funding: - Routine capital maintenance - o Portable furniture, fixtures, and equipment (FF&E) purchases - Agency overhead expenses, including payroll costs - Operational costs - Once approved, a project may require a scope change due to unforeseen circumstances that are necessary to complete the project..
-Any scope change will require approval of the TRCC Advisory Board and the Salt Lake County Council.
-An amendment to the contract must be executed before the work is completed.
-Skipping this step could result in denial of expense reimbursement.
-Grantee must fill out a scope change request form for consideration by the TRCC Board.
-A presentation to the board may be required. - Requests for increased funding will require a new project application during the regular TRCC application window in May and June.
-The applicant will indicate that the request is an expansion of the original project application and explain the reason for the change.
+- Organizations and/or local governments may only have three (3) open projects at any time. - Organizations submitting more than one project must specify the application's priority relative to each other: first, second, and third. - Open projects from a previous TRCC cycle count toward the maximum of three (3) open projects. - The total number of projects will be based on how many open projects an applicant has on the last day of the application window for the upcoming budget year. - A project is considered open until the final TRCC Status Report is submitted and accepted. - Projects from Redevelopment Agencies (RDAs), Arts Councils, and other municipalityaffiliated organizations count toward the total number of projects for their respective municipalities. - The project start date must be after the last day of the application window for the year in which the application was submitted.
+Projects are not eligible if the project has already begun before the application process. - Applicants must certify the projects identified in their applications will be completed within 24 months of the execution date of the project contract.
+All contracts must be executed by June 15th of the project year unless an extension is granted by the contract administrator for the Community Services Department. - A project is considered completed when all invoices from vendors and contractors have been received. - If a project is expected to take longer than 24 months, applicants must state that in the application. - If an applicant will not be able to complete a project within 24 months or the designated and approved time frame, the applicant must notify and request an extension from the TRCC advisory board.
+An updated contract is required before the existing project contract expires. - The following expenses do not qualify for TRCC funding: - Routine capital maintenance - Furniture, fixtures, and equipment (FF&E) purchases - Agency overhead expenses Once approved, a project may require a scope change due to changes in location, size, and/or cost of the project.
+Any scope change will require approval of the TRCC Advisory Board and an updated contract before the work is completed.
+Skipping this step could result in denial of expense reimbursement. - • - Requests for increased funding will require a new project application during the regular TRCC application window in May and June.
+The applicant will indicate this is an expansion of the original project application and explain the reason for the change. - If there are cost savings that the applicant would like to apply to project costs that were not included in the original project contract, board approval is required, and a new contract may be required. - The Salt Lake County Community Services contract administrator will work with the applicant to determine if the scale of a project change qualifies as a scope change.